GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A man provided with paper, pencil, and rubber, and subject to strict discipline, is in effect a universal machine.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
-> ~ *Alan Turing*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts